fxstr/video-optimizer-api/docs/API.md

 #### FPS

 Optional.
 Sets the output framerate.
-When not set, uses the original vide's framerate.
+When not set, uses the original video's framerate.
 If provided, must be a number.

 Examples:
 - `fps=25`
 - `fps=29.97`

-#### Quality
+#### Quality (TBD, not yet implemented)

 Optional.
 Sets the output quality.
 If provided, must be a number between 1 and 100.
 100 is the best imaage/video quality, but the biggest file size.
 To ffmpeg's default values.